 - 1: Attached

 - 2: Not attached

-- 9.4.6 Refer to definition of audit in the introduction to this section.
-What oversight authority is there over the internal audit function (For example: does the internal audit function report to a board, audit committee, or executive office)?
+- 9.4.6 Based on the definition of audit in the introduction to this section, what oversight authority is there over the internal audit function?
+For example: does the internal audit function report to a board, audit committee, or executive office?

-100 words. - 9.4.7 Refer to definition of audit in the introduction to this section.
-What audit authority does Applicant have over network and non-network providers and contractors (For example: does Applicant conduct audits of network and non-network providers and contractors)?

-200 words. - 9.4.8 Indicate if external audits were conducted for claims administration for Applicant's entire book of business for the last two (2) full calendar years.
+100 words. - 9.4.7 Based on the definition of audit in the introduction to this section, what audit authority does Applicant have over network and non-network providers and contractors?
+For example: does Applicant conduct audits of network and non-network providers and contractors?
+200 words. - 9.4.8 Indicate if any external audits were conducted regarding claims administration for Applicant's entire book of business for the last two (2) full calendar years.